 Naturally, preventing a flooding basement involves fixing these problem areas.
 Gutters may need to be replaced.
 Concrete walls may need to be filled in and sealed.
 Increasing yard drainage or sloping and grading your yard will help keep the water running away from your basement.
 (Be careful, though, that you’re not just funneling the water into your neighbor’s yard.)
 And, last but not least, you’ll need to check your interior pipes and drains to prevent a flooding basement from springing up from within the otherwise sealed concrete walls.

-Need to find a pro for your basement waterproofing?Find Pros
+Ready to start your basement waterproofing?Find Pros

 A Common Basement Waterproofing Scenario